Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-consent/edge-consent-release-notes.md

 ### iOS & Android AEPEdgeConsent

 The Adobe Experience Platform Edge Consent (AEPEdgeConsent\) mobile extension is now available in iOS and Android!
 This extension allows for sending a user's consent preferences to Adobe Experience Platform and Adobe Experience Cloud solutions, by leveraging Experience Edge capabilities.
+You can now find the `Consent Collection` extension in the Launch extensions catalog for mobile properties. same below